 Kristen Morris started dance at the age of three with Trudy's School of Dance and then moved to Bill Graham Dance studio at the age of 7 where she feel in love with staff and friends and created memories to last a lifetime.
 She continued her education in Ballet, Jazz and Tap from numerous and well respected instructors in the community; such as, Bill Graham, Barbara Bernard, Janet Rayburn and Patricia Dillehay.
 She also matched her passion of dance with her athletic nature in basketball and thrived on how far one could push beyond their physical limits.
-Performances included Will Rogers Follies as a Follies Girl with Jewel Box Theatre, LA Dance Force and various venues around OKC while continuing to maintain her goals as an athlete.
+Performances include Will Rogers Follies as a Follies Girl with Jewel Box Theatre, LA Dance Force and various venues around OKC while continuing to maintain her goals as an athlete.
 She attended the University of Oklahoma and pursued a degree in Public Relations and joined the Delta Gamma Fraternity.
-This is where she met her husband of 15 years and have three boys whom are active in the dance studio today.
-Kristen understands while many students will not pursue a career in dance but hopes they learn the strength and discipline to reach their dreams.
+This is where she met her husband of 20 years and have three amazing boys.
+Kristen understands while many students will not pursue a career in dance but hopes they learn the strength and discipline to not only use those skills in life but give them confidence to reach their dreams.

 Leslie began her dance career at the early age of 2 ½ under the direction of Gerri Stretz-Meyer and Yvonne Meyer-Hare of the Professional Dance Center in St. Louis, Missouri.
 She has participated in numerous dance competitions and conventions since she was 4 years old.
 While at the Professional Dance Center Leslie was also trained as an assistant teacher.
 She has taken master classes from Tony Parise, Mike Minery, Gregory Fuller, Jeff Hancok, Kyle Coffman and Mark Goodman to name a few.
 She has worked private events as a hostess, dancer and entertainer, under the direction of Mary Strauss of St. Louis’ own Fabulous Fox Theater.
 Leslie attended Oklahoma City University (OCU) where she graduated with a degree in Dance Performance.
 During her time at OCU she was a member of the American Spirit Dance Company performing in both their annual Home for the Holidays and Spring Shows.
 After graduating she began teaching and choreographing.
 Her choreography has won multiple regional awards, including the MOVE award from the Soul de Soul dance convention.
 She looks forward to continuing to share her passion for dance through teaching and training our wonderful Encore students.